Not Quite Write Prize Frequently Asked Questions

 In addition to receiving prize money, the winner will receive a trophy.
 The winner and all shortlisted entries will be published on the Not Quite Write website and read in full on the Not Quite Write podcast.

-The two Wildcard prizes are also judged blind and may be awarded to any two entries which the judges wish to recognise, but which were otherwise not selected for the shortlist.
+The two Wildcard prizes may be awarded to any two entries which the judges wish to recognise, but which were otherwise not selected for the shortlist.
 The possible reasons for awarding a Wildcard prize are unlimited, and the reasons will be determined during the judging window in response to the entries received.

-The Participant Lounge is an exclusive online space available to ticket holders and acts as your portal to the Not Quite Write Forum and competition entry form.
+The Participant Lounge is an exclusive online space available to ticket holders and acts as your portal to the Forum and competition entry form.
 From time-to-time, the Participant Lounge may also provide access to exclusive content and discounts.

 Occasionally, users have experienced difficulties logging in.
 We recommend clearing your internet browser cache (usually via the ‘History’ option within your browser’s settings) and trying again.